Free personal use

 Quoted setup for custom rollouts.

-Bespoke setup may be quoted separately, especially if the company needs branding, custom Learn Sprint prompts, onboarding wording, internal messaging or rollout support.
+Bespoke setup may be quoted separately, especially if the company needs branding, custom learning prompts, onboarding wording, internal messaging or rollout support.

 Choose your next step

-Individuals can launch the timer straight away.
-Companies can discuss user licences, annual plans, pilot pricing or bespoke setup for their staff.
+Individuals can launch Ultimate Pomodoro for free.
+Companies can discuss seat-based licences, annual plans, pilot pricing or bespoke setup for staff teams.

 Ultimate Pomodoro is a productivity and wellbeing-support timer.
-Pricing routes can evolve as the product, account system and company licence model develop.
+Personal use is free, while company pricing can evolve as the product, account system and licence model develop.

-Use the contact page to share estimated user numbers, team size and whether you want a pilot or bespoke setup.
+Use the contact page to share estimated user numbers, team size and whether you want a small pilot, standard staff licences or bespoke setup.

 Pick the route that matches what you want to do next.